 However, many in the region ultimately came to accept the Heart Mountain incarcerees who shopped and utilized services in nearby Cody and Powell.
 Residents were awarded special permits to leave the camp for shopping and temporary work.
 The camp was an economic boon to Park County, which may have helped local residents feel positively towards the Japanese Americans.
 The most visible legacy of Heart Mountain is the irrigation canal that incarcerees helped build.
-As restrictions began to ease, the incarcerees were given opportunities to move from the camp to work or go to college in the Midwest or the East.
+As restrictions began to ease, the incarcerees were given opportunities to move from the relocation center camp to work or go to college in the Midwest or the East.

 Heart Mountain didn’t close all at once.
 On December 17, 1944, the government announced that mass exclusion was no longer necessary and would end in January 1945.
 The next day, the WRA proclaimed: “All relocation centers will be closed within a period of six months to one year after the revocation of the exclusion orders.”
 They promised the incarcerated $25 and a train ticket anywhere in the U.S.